jelster/space-truckers/design/game-design-specs.md

 * Condition of cargo - hopefully, everything arrives in one piece.
 If not, damages are taken out of the player's earnings
 * Completion of delivery - at least one cargo pod arrived at its' destination.
 Ideally all of them will be credited with this factor.
 * Other TBD

-## Platform - tech specs

-* _Space Trucker_ should run in all modern web browsers that support WebGL2 and ECMA6
-* :question: Although access to the local IndexedDB, storage, and such will allow assets to be cached, it should not be required to run the game
-* If the game's assets have already been retrieved and cached locally, an internet connection should not be required to run the game

-## UI / UX Fundamentals

-### Output

-The primary platform being targeted is the web browser, with either a traditional computer monitor setup or a mobile or tablet screen form factor.

-### Input

-Multiple types of input devices will be supported:

-* Keyboard
-* Mouse
-* Gamepad
-* Touch screen

-## High-level game state

-### Game states

-### Application states

-* Loading state happens when assets or scenarios are being retrieved and compiled.
-  * Transitioning out of Loading occurs when all relevant assets have been retrieved and instantiated either from local storage cache or as the result of a remote web request
-  * Examples:
-    * First time running the game
-    * First run after a new release has been pushed out
-    * Player selects a level in the level select screen
-    * Game resumes from suspension
-* Initializing state is when game objects are allocated, hydrated, populated, etc. and the game is ready for rendering and interaction
-* Running is while gameplay is actively being processed.
-Can include menu dialogs.
-Has two sub-states:
-  * Paused
-  * Active
-* Terminating phase occurs when the player loses, completes, or exits a running game scenario
-  * State serialization and persistence to local storage
-  * Cleanup of resources